Historic Paint Analysis Services

 • You have stumbled upon primary sources or other documentation alluding to, describing, or depicting various decorative elements not currently visible.

-Though analysis can be conducted at any point, for best results we recommend that it be completed as early as possible ideally before any other structural or decorative work has begun.
+A historic paint color analysis can be conducted at any point, but for the best results we recommend that it be completed as early as possible, ideally before any other structural or decorative work has begun.
 This will reduce the risk of damaging or destroying potential decorative elements hidden under the surface.

 The exact cost of a full analysis will vary depending on the volume of samples to be studied, the types of substrates involved, and a number of other factors.
 For that reason, it can be difficult to say what is “typical.”
 The best way to get an accurate picture of what costs would be involved with your project is to contact us directly.